 Backstory: 3 Years after I became a Christian aged 11 I knew I would not be loving if I didn’t share my faith in Jesus Christ with others.

-So began a clumsy, inexperienced, ignorant attempt to convey what had been so effectively shared with me, naively expecting similarly enthusiastic responses in others.
+So began an enthusiastic, clumsy, inexperienced, ignorant attempt to convey what had been so effectively shared with me, naively expecting similarly enthusiastic responses in others.

 Almost immediately I was blindsided by my dad’s overtly hostile, cold, some others have said callous & what was to become cruel response.
 He showed not the vaguest insight or understanding of what was to me clearly & I imagined even at a young age unquestionably the most formidably significant news I would ever hear.